Connect with others who understand.

 Different foods are linked to different allergens, so the ingredients that trigger your OAS symptoms are probably linked to your environmental allergy.
 Not all people with OAS react to all the foods associated with their allergies.
 Some of the more common allergens and their cross-reactive foods are listed below.

-• Mugwort — Mustard, garlic, parsley, coriander, fennel, caraway seeds, onions, peppers, cabbage, carrots, broccoli, parsnips, and cauliflower
+• Mugwort pollen — Mustard, garlic, parsley, coriander, fennel, caraway seeds, onions, peppers, cabbage, carrots, broccoli, parsnips, and cauliflower

 What Are the Symptoms of Oral Allergy Syndrome?